 Rett Syndrome Association of Australia and Anavex Life Sciences Announce Initiation of the Phase 2 AVATAR Clinical Study in Patients with Rett Syndrome

-MELBOURNE and NEW YORK – May 8, 2019 – Rett Syndrome Association of Australia and Anavex Life Sciences Corp. (“Anavex” or the “Company”) (Nasdaq: AVXL), a clinical-stage biopharmaceutical company developing differentiated therapeutics for the treatment of neurodegenerative and neurodevelopmental diseases including Alzheimer’s disease, Parkinson’s disease, Rett syndrome and other central nervous system (CNS) diseases, today announced the approval by the Australian Human Research Ethics Committee to initiate an approximately 30 patient Phase 2 double-blind, randomized, placebo-controlled, study of ANAVEX®2-73 for the treatment of Rett syndrome, called AVATAR (ANAVEX®2-73 assessment of safety and efficacy in Rett syndrome patients).
-The AVATAR study is scheduled to initiate this quarter.
+Anavex Life Sciences Corp. (“Anavex” or the “Company”) (Nasdaq: AVXL), a clinical-stage biopharmaceutical company developing differentiated therapeutics for the treatment of neurodegenerative and neurodevelopmental disorders including Alzheimer’s disease, Parkinson’s disease, Rett syndrome and other central nervous system (CNS) disorders, today announced that the United States Patent and Trademark Office (USPTO) granted U.S. Patent No. 10,426,754 to support Anavex’s leading drug candidate, ANAVEX®2-73 (blarcamesine) for the treatment of Alzheimer’s disease.

 About Anavex Life Sciences Corp.